UHOME-U/UHOME/README.md

 The `doxygen` and `graphviz` packages are optional and require the xbase set.
 Running the test suite also requires `py-requests` package.

-Build monero: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`
+Build UHOME: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`

-Note: you may encounter the following error, when compiling the latest version of monero as a normal user:
+Note: you may encounter the following error, when compiling the latest version of UHOME as a normal user:

 ```
 LLVM ERROR: out of memory